nitinskunigal/SQL-Data-Warehouse-Project/README.md

 - **ERP System** — Product and sales transactions
 - **CRM System** — Customer data and engagement records

+### 💡 Why No SSIS?
+SSIS (SQL Server Integration Services) is a powerful ETL tool commonly used in enterprise setups, but it wasn't needed in this project.
+Since the data sources were flat files (CSV), I opted for a lightweight SQL-based approach using stored procedures, views, and the Medallion Architecture (Bronze → Silver → Gold).
+This kept the ETL process transparent, flexible, and easier to track inside SQL Server without requiring additional tooling.

 ---

 ## 📈 Phase 2: SQL-Based EDA and Advanced Data Analytics in SQL Server